carrascomj/gowsh/README.md

 ## What I Learned

-This code was developed as a project for one subject of my BSc in Biotechnology (UPM).
+This code was developed as a project for one subjects of my BSc in Biotechnology (UPM).
 To sum up, I learnt the following concepts:
 * Webscrapping biological information using Perl and [mygene API](http://mygene.info/v3/api#/).
 * Use of Entrez [E-utilities](https://www.ncbi.nlm.nih.gov/books/NBK25499/) programmatic access API from NCBI.
 * Use of [Ensembl REST](http://www.ensembl.org/index.html) API.